megakevin/end-point-blog/2024/02/key-takeaways-from-poodr.md

 12. Subclasses agree to the contract specified by their superclasses.
 They must respond to every message in the superclass' public interface, accept the same types of inputs and return the same types outputs.
 13. Put in other words, "subtypes must be substitutable for their supertype".
 That is, all subclasses should act like their superclass.
 This means that any code that expects a superclass should be able to work, without change, with all its subclasses as well.
 That's the [Liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
 14. Through the concept of [variance](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)), subclasses have a slightly higher degree of freedom.
 Subclasses can accept inputs of more abstract types and can return outputs of more concrete types than those specified in the superclass' public interface while still being substitutable for their superclass.
-15. For example, given a class "Object" that is a superclass of a class "String"; if a method in a superclass accepts a String parameter, the subclass could override that same methog and accept Object and still be compliant.
+15. For example, given a class "Object" that is a superclass of a class "String"; if a method in a superclass accepts a String parameter, the subclass could override that same method and accept Object and still be compliant.
 Likewise, if a method in a superclass returns an Object result, the subclass could return a String for that same method, and sill be compliant.
 Still be substitutable.
 16. In other words, some code that sends a message with a String parameter can send the same message to a receiver that accepts Object.
 Likewise, some code that expects an Object as a result of sending a message can send the same message to a receiver that returns a String.
 Because a String "is an" Object, any code that works with an Object can work with a String, it'll just treat it like an Object and only access Object's public interface, which String fully supports.

 > This is what variance allows: